e493956170/copter_control_ifs/readme.md

 RouteTracker is based on pure pursuit.

 # Visualization
-Visualization in rviz has been wrapped into some simple by template class.So it will be more convenient to show your work.
+Visualization in rviz has been wrapped into some simple steps by template class.So it will be more convenient to show your hard work.
 More visualiztion wrapper of rviz  is under working .
-Also ,the purpose of this is to simplify work not to heavy study pressure.
+Also ,the purpose of this is to simplify work not to heavy study content.